Tropini-lab/PUPpy/README.md

 PUPpy is made available under GPLv3.
 See LICENSE for details.
 Copyright Carolina Tropini.

-Developed by Hans Ghezzi at University of British Columbia (UBC).
+Developed by Hans Ghezzi at the University of British Columbia (UBC).